Junhui-Zhou/zhoulab.github.io/content/authors/魏金锋/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests focus on the molecular mechanisms of strawberry fruit development, multi-omics analysis reveals the mechanism of fruit development initiation and application of gene editing technology in strawberry.
+bio: My research interests focus on the molecular mechanisms of strawberry fruit development.

 interests:
   - Molecular mechanisms of strawberry fruit development
-  - Multi-omics analysis reveals the mechanism of fruit development initiation
-  - Application of gene editing technology in strawberry

 education:
   courses: